Dyscalculia Guidance for

 teacher resources for dyscalculia

-While 1 in every 20 students is dyscalculic, teachers rarely receive university training on dyscalculia.
+Teachers rarely receive university training on dyscalculia.
 Many feel unequipped to recognize dyscalculia, assess for this learning disability, or provide effective interventions and accommodations.

-We can work individually, or as group, to equip you to better understand dyscalculia, identify and recognize the signs and symptoms, pursue proper assessment options, apply effective teaching strategies, and provide meaningful supports for students with a math learning disability.
+The resources here will help equip you to better understand dyscalculia, identify and recognize the signs and symptoms, pursue proper assessment options, apply effective teaching strategies, and provide meaningful supports for students with a math learning disability.

 TEachers, Start here: